 Professor of Clinical Radiation Oncology, USC Keck School of Medicine

-4Dx's patented XV Technology is four-dimensional lung function imaging analysis uniquely and non-invasively measures lung function in real-time within the breathing lungs.
+4Dx's patented XV Technology is four-dimensional lung function imaging analysis that uniquely and non-invasively measures lung function in real-time within the breathing lungs.
 This enables highly detailed maps of lung ventilation patterns and airflow, which enables pinpoint identification of deficits in ventilation.